The History of New College

-Despite our name, New College is one of the oldest of the many colleges that form part of Oxford University, with almost 650 years of history.
+Despite our name, New College is one of the oldest colleges in Oxford.

 The Foundation

-New College was founded in 1379 by William of Wykeham (1324-1404), Bishop of Winchester, as The College of St Mary of Winchester in Oxford, and it was the largest college in Oxford at the time.
+New College was founded in 1379 by William of Wykeham (1324-1404), Bishop of Winchester, as The College of St Mary of Winchester in Oxford.

-It very soon became known as New College to distinguish it from an earlier Oxford college (Oriel, founded 1326) also dedicated to the Virgin Mary, but its full title remains in use today for formal transaction.
+It very soon became known as New College to distinguish it from an earlier Oxford college (Oriel, founded 1326) also dedicated to the Virgin Mary.

 The Founder

 William of Wykeham rose from modest beginnings in Hampshire to become Lord Chancellor twice, under both Edward III and Richard II.
-He allowed New College to adopt his private coat of arms and personal motto 'Manners Makyth Man' as emblematic of its collegiate identity.
+He allowed New College to adopt his private coat of arms and personal motto 'Manners Makyth Man'.

-His portrait hangs in the Dining Hall to this day.
+To the left, you can see the portrait which hangs in the Dining Hall to this day.

 The Statutes

-His statutes provided for a college comprising a warden and 70 fellows, both graduates and, a novelty at the time, undergraduates.
-Senior Fellows taught the juniors - the beginning of a formal tutorial system.
+His statutes demanded a college comprised of a warden and seventy fellows, graduates and, a novelty at the time, undergraduates.
+Senior Fellows taught the juniors which marked the beginning of a formal tutorial system.

 Every Fellow had to have been a scholar of Wykeham’s other foundation, Winchester College (1382).
 The provision of religious services, chaplains and choristers were central to Wykeham’s scheme; the Choir and Choir School persist to this day.